m-cmp/mc-iam-manager/iamtokenvalidator/README.md

 ## Overview

-`iamtokenvalidator` is a Go package designed to validate and decode JWT tokens using JSON Web Keys (JWK) fetched from a specified MC-IAM-MANAGER endpoint.
+`iamtokenvalidator` is a Go package designed to validate and decode JWT tokens using JSON Web Keys (JWK) fetched from a specified MC-IAM-MANAGER endpoint(https://example.com:5000/api/auth/certs).
 It provides functionality to verify tokens and extract claims, supporting the RS256, RS384, and RS512 signing methods.

 ## Installation